-In California, physician assistant studies are widely available as 2-year master's degree programs at various public and private universities.
-Undergraduate certificate and associate's degree programs are other education options that are found at a couple of 2-year colleges within the state.
-All of the schools in this article, except Foothill College, have ARC-PA accreditation.
-Details about this school's accreditation status are listed below.
+In California, physician assistant studies are widely available as two-year master's degree programs at various public and private universities.
+A few physician assistant programs in California community colleges are available at the certificate and associate's degree level.
+All of the schools in this article are accredited PA programs in California with the exception of Foothill College, but further details about this school's accreditation status are listed below.
 Students should note that since most of the PA programs are at a graduate level, they need to have at least a bachelor's degree and experience before training as a PA.
 Additionally, in addition to lectures and labs in the classroom, students must complete extensive clinical training within these programs.

+One of the California PA schools is Foothill College.
 Individuals at this school in Los Altos Hills can enroll in a PA program called the Primary Care Associate Program.
-Admission requires applicants to complete specific coursework like anatomy, physiology and microbiology.
+Admission requires applicants to complete specific coursework like anatomy, physiology, and microbiology.
 Additionally, applicants must have at least 3,000 hours of hands-on patient care experience.

 The 21-month program is offered in cooperation with Stanford University.
 Since Stanford University has an ARC-PA accredited program, graduates are eligible for licensure exams.
 In addition to coursework, students gain practical training through preceptorships.
 Graduates may be awarded a Certificate of Clinical Proficiency by Stanford University and either a certificate or associate's degree from Foothill College.
 The program has an articulation agreement with the PA master's program at Saint Francis University.

 Loma Linda University